cajson/cajson/README.md

 Programming language can be devided into strong typed and weak typed.

-Strong typed language, such as C/C++/C#/Java are hard to write but run fast.
+Strong typed language, such as C / C++ / C# / Java are hard to write but run fast.

-Weak typed language, such as Python/JavaScript are easy to write but run slow.
+Weak typed language, such as Python / JavaScript are easy to write but run slow.

-Cajson try to mix strong typed and weak typed syntax into one language.
+Cajson try to extend weak typed syntax by set default value, so that compiler may inferred variable type automatically.

-In cajson, weak typed function are easy to write but run slow.

-However, if you add type to every variable in a function, it will run as fast as C.
+If the type information is enough, Cajson will run as fast as C.